tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 <img src = "../images/ggplotexample3.png" width="450">
 </p>

-*Analysis*: Adding a smooth line (geom_smooth) to our scatter plot provides an overview of the general trend.
-This layer helps in visualizing the relationship between displacement and highway MPG across different vehicle segments.
+Adding a smooth line (`geom_smooth()`) to the scatter plot offers an overview of the general trend.
+This layer aids in visualizing the relationship between displacement and highway miles per gallon (MPG) across various vehicle segments.

-#### Step 4: Refining Aesthetics, Adjusting Scales and Themes
-Fine-tuning scales and applying themes can transform the appearance and readability of a plot.
+### Step 4: Controlling Plot Appearance
+Having specified the geometric objects, let's zoom in how to refine the visual aesthetics of plots.
+Inside `ggplot2` there are two primary tools for this purpose: `scales` and `themes`.

+**Using Scales to Change Axes and Legends**
+In `ggplot`, each aesthetic is connected to a scale that defines its appearance.
+By default, `ggplot` selects appropriate scales based on the aesthetic and the data type.
+However, you have the option to override these defaults to customize aspects such as axis limits, legend label names, and the colors used in the color aesthetic.
+This customization is achieved by adding specific `scale_..._...()` functions to your plot.

+**Themes: Built-in Packages and Manual Customization**
+`ggplot2` offers built-in themes that changes the appearance of plots without manual adjustments to each element.
+For more specific needs, you can manually customize the plot, from text size and font to background color and grid lines, using the `theme()` function.

 {{% codeblock %}}